 Tough Love Nurture

-Here's a non-offensive excerpt from her article where she justifies calling kids names such as “lazy”, “fatty”, “worthless”, “stupid”, and “disgraces” when they aren't performing up to par:
+Here's a biting excerpt from her article where she justifies calling kids names such as “lazy”, “fatty”, “worthless”, “stupid”, and “disgraces” when they aren't performing up to par:

 “As a parent, one of the worst things you can do for your child's self-esteem is to let them give up.
 On the flip side, there's nothing better for building confidence than learning you can do something you thought you couldn't.”
 Amy Chua